cloudflare/cloudflare-docs/products/workers/src/content/tutorials/github-sms-notifications-using-twilio/index.md

 In this tutorial, you will learn to build an SMS notification system on Workers to receive updates on a GitHub repository.
 Your Worker will send you a text update using Twilio when there is new activity on your repository.

 You will learn how to:
-- Build Webhooks using Workers
+- Build webhooks using Workers.
-- Integrate Workers with GitHub and Twilio
+- Integrate Workers with GitHub and Twilio.
-- Use Worker secrets with Wrangler
+- Use Worker secrets with Wrangler.

 ![Video of receiving a text after pushing to a repo](media/video-of-receiving-a-text-after-pushing-to-a-repo.gif)